 The treatment of prostate cancer is complicated.
 It varies tremendously between different cases.
 In addition, different men may choose to have different treatments compared to others with a similar type of prostate cancer.

 Treatment options which may be considered include: surgery, radiotherapy, hormone treatment and, less commonly, chemotherapy.
 Often a combination of two or more of these treatments is used.
 The treatments used depend on:

 - The cancer itself - its size and stage (whether it has spread), the grade of the cancer cells, the PSA level; and

 - The man with the cancer - your age, your general health and also personal preferences for treatment.

 For example, certain types of prostate cancer are confined to the prostate, are slow-growing and are unlikely to affect your life expectancy.
 Some types are more aggressive, more likely to spread and may cause serious illness and lead to death unless treated.
 The risks and possible side-effects of treatment are another consideration.

-The treatment options are usually different for early prostate cancer that is confined to the prostate gland, local advanced prostate cancer, and late or advanced prostate cancer.
+The treatment options are usually different for early prostate cancer that is confined to the prostate, for local advanced prostate cancer and for late or advanced prostate cancer.

 You should have a full discussion with a specialist who knows your case.
 They will be able to give you information on:

 - The pros and cons.

 - The likely success rate.